ThatGuyCND/tractor/README.md

 ## Layout and Regions

-One of the most powerful features of Protobots is template inheritance.
+One of the most powerful features of Tractor is template inheritance.
 With it you are able to create various static templates and  dynamically apply them to pages of content.

 Template inheritance allows you to define all of your regions along with classes, ID's, aria roles in a single place, and use a set of regions for many pages.